Service charges at properties can be a hidden time-tomb just waiting to go off if you don’t understand them right from the beginning.

-At the end of the year the landlord then correctly accounts for what was actually spent at the property and does a balancing charges or credit – so tenants paying a bit more above the budget, or having money paid back if expenditure was below budget.
+At the end of the year, the landlord correctly accounts for what was spent at the property and does a balancing charge or credit – so tenants pay a bit more above the budget or have the money paid back if the expenditure was below budget.

-Therefore, when looking at why the amount of service charge you need to pay varies – this initial budget should reflect what the expected running costs of the shared areas of the property should be, and the end-of-year accounts then reflecting the final reality.
+Therefore, when looking at why the amount of service charge you need to pay varies, this initial budget should reflect the expected running costs of the shared areas of the property.
+The end-of-year accounts then reflect the final reality.

-In regards to whether a landlord can increase a service charge, then the answer is often yes.
-But, there must be a good reason for genuine expenditure being incurred, and a procedure for doing this, ideally every year rather than sudden one-off charges and proper consultation.
+Regarding whether a landlord can increase a service charge, the answer is often yes.
+But, there must be a good reason for genuine expenditure being incurred and a procedure for doing this, ideally every year rather than sudden one-off charges and proper consultation.

 4. What is the Law Surrounding Service Charges?

-Residential properties have legislation such as the Landlord & Tenant Act 1985 and Commonhold & Leasehold Act 2002 which shapes how such service charge sums are raised and organised
+Residential properties have legislation such as the Landlord & Tenant Act 1985 and Commonhold & Leasehold Act 2002, which shapes how service charge sums are raised and organised.

-However, he golden rule is what the lease says about the obligations and duties, particularly with commercial property – there can also be good practice and regulations such as the RICS professional statement of managing service charges for qualified surveyors completing these.
+However, the golden rule is what the lease says about the obligations and duties, particularly with commercial property.
+There can also be good practices and regulations, such as the RICS professional statement of managing service charges for qualified surveyors completing these.

 Also, watch out for prescribed information and templates, or examples of specific notices to be issued with invoices for long leasehold residential properties, and then certain types of accounts at what they call the year-end accounting.

-If there are tenants disputing the service charge and refusing to pay, then look carefully into what the lease and legislation says, as often the regular on-account charge must still be paid, with separate procedure for complaints and requests of information made to the landlord.
+If tenants are disputing the service charge and refusing to pay, then look carefully into what the lease and legislation say, as often the regular on-account charge must still be paid, with a separate procedure for complaints and requests of information made to the landlord.

-In terms of where you can find out more information about service charges, then after first looking at your actual lease or agreement, request any necessary information from your landlord (particularly with residential properties with an obligation to), or independent and advisory body.
+Regarding where you can find out more information about service charges, then after first looking at your actual lease or agreement, request any necessary information from your landlord (particularly with residential properties with an obligation to) or independent and advisory body.